JocelyneMontoya/JocelyneMontoya.github.io/README.md

-# Inicio
+# Home

-¡Hola!
-Soy Jocelyne y soy desarrolladora web.
-Este es mi portafolio donde mostraré mis proyectos.
+Heyo!
+I'm Jocelyne & I'm a web developer.
+Here's my portfolio where I'll showcase some of my projects.

-## Mis Proyectos
+## Starred Projects:

-- Hackaton
+- Hackathon
-- Blog de e-commerce
+- Blog e-commerce
 - Conversor de temperatura

-## Sobre mí
+## About me

-Soy apasionada por el aprendizaje y actualmente estoy aprendiendo nuevas tecnologías.
-Mi objetivo es seguir creciendo en este campo de TI ^^
+I'm a learning enthuiast, and currently I'm learning new technologies.
+My goal is to keep going forward in IT ^^